PhilCloudWalker/tdd_django_tutorial/README.md

 # Goal
 - 1-month tutorial to understand test driven development with Python and deployment via Azure DevOps
 - you will be guided through the workshop.
 Nevertheless, it is not fully scripted on purpose.
-Sometimes you will encounter errors or that things behave differently than expected. use this to read documentations, google stuff, try, fail and finally succeed. these will be the most important and rewarding moments ;)
+Sometimes you will encounter errors or that things behave differently than expected. use problems to read documentations, google stuff, try, fail and finally succeed. these will be the most important and rewarding moments ;)

 ## Source:
 - Obey the Testing Goat (OTTD): https://www.obeythetestinggoat.com/pages/book.html#toc